eblot/pyftdi/_sources/eeprom.rst.txt

 Supported features
 ~~~~~~~~~~~~~~~~~~

-EEPROM support is experimental.
-For now, PyFtdi_ mostly supports read-only
+EEPROM support is under active development.
-feature to report EEPROM configuration.

 Some features may be wrongly decoded, as each FTDI model implements a different
-feature map, and more test/validation is required.
+feature map, and more test/validation are required.

-Write access is limited to modifying the variable length strings of the EEPROM,
-that is:

- * manufacturer name, *e.g.* `FTDI`
- * product description string, *e.g.* ``FT2232H MiniModule``
- * serial number, *e.g.* ``FT123ABC``

-Changing the product description may help to distinguish a specific FTDI device
-when several of them are connected to a host, while changing the serial number
-may help selecting a specific FTDI device from the command line, as the serial
-number may be specified in the :doc:`URL <urlscheme>`.

 The :doc:`EEPROM API <api/eeprom>` implements the upper API to access the
 EEPROM content.